Sometimes you want a quick bit of feedback from your audience

 A super tool for on-the-spot feedback, online polls let you check in with your audience or customers any time.
 When you do, you send the message that you know they’re there and their opinions matter.

-How to create online polls
+How to create an online poll

 Create and deliver online polls quickly and easily.
 If you don’t already have a SurveyMonkey account, sign up for free and you can create and launch your online poll in minutes.
-To create an online poll, just:

 - Compose your question (or a few short questions) with tips from our best practices on how to create and conduct surveys or start with certified sample questions from our Question Bank.